MohitGoel92/Predicting-Customer-Purchases/README.md

 - Poor results on too small datasets
 - Overfitting can easily occur

 The diagram below shows the Decision Tree being trained on the training set.
+From inspection, we can state that the model has overfit the dataset.

 <img src = 'Screen32.png' width='700'>